Nihal727/Nihal727/README.md

 - 👋 Hi, I’m @Nihal727
 - 👀 I’m interested in Programming and hacking
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently pursuing cybersecurity and learning pen testing
-- 💞️ I’m looking to collaborate on application projects
+- 💞️ open for collaborations
-- 📫 How to reach me muhammednihall@yahoo.com
+- 📫 reach me at muhammednihall@yahoo.com

 <!---
 Nihal727/Nihal727 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.